 There are some factors that impact the price of your car insurance regardless of who you are and what car you drive.

 The frequency and nature of weather events impact the amount and severity of claims received.
-In periods of severe weather, such as storms or hail, we often see an increase in the number of claims which can put pressure on prices to rise.
+In the last few years we’ve seen an increase in major natural catastrophes as well as smaller wild weather events such as storms or hail.
+We often see an increase in the number of claims after these events, which can put pressure on prices to rise.

-The cost of repairing cars has been increasing at a rate that exceeds the current CPI.
+The cost of repairing cars has been increasing.
 Increased labour costs and parts, more expensive technology and the volume of imported cars on our roads can impact the price of insurance.